tailscale-support/mullvad-script/README.md

     chmod +x signNodes.sh
     ```

 3. **Run the Script**: Execute the script with the proper info in the arguments.
-Use `;gitrename` if TextExpander is installed.

     ```bash
     ./signNodes.sh